 The Bank engages in short-term lending to other bank counterparties and investments in securities as part of its ongoing liquidity management program.
 Risks are managed within specific counterparty limits approved by the Credit Committee and limits, asset quality plans and criteria set out in the Bank's Investment Policy Statement, which is approved by the Risk Committee of the Board of Directors.
-The Bank uses external credit agency ratings supplemented by internal analysis to manage the risks associated with interbank lending and investment activities.
+The Bank uses the external credit agency ratings by Standard & Poor's ("S&P"), supplemented by internal analysis to manage the risks associated with interbank lending and investment activities.